 Limit Use of Hot Tools

 Allow your hair to air dry as often as possible, so any heatless styles are going to be super helpful.
 I know that there are a lot of mixed feelings about the Dyson Airwrap, but I think one of the main benefits of it is minimizing heat damage and the styles last for days so you don’t need to fully style your hair as often (just do daily fluffs and touch ups).
-I am in the process of writing a full review of my Airwrap styler which I will share here once it’s complete (just trying my best to be thorough!!).
+You can read my full review of my Airwrap styler here if you want even more info on it.

 Limit Dry Shampoo Use

-I’m a huge dry shampoo fan so I know how challenging this is, but it will be worth temporarily limiting the product use in the long run.
+I’m a huge dry shampoo fan so I know how challenging this is, but in the long run it will be worth temporarily limiting this product use.
 Keep reading for hairstyling ideas that would totally work for dirty hair so you won’t miss the dry shampoo… as much. 😉

 EASY HAIR STYLES